Hannah Burgess (Ceramicist and Marketing at YVAN)

 Do you consider yourself to be part of an artist network/community, and how does this impact your own practice?

-I am part of an East Street Arts studio at Barkston House with several other potters in my unit and also other visual artists including painters and sculptors down the corridor, so it’s great to be surrounded by other makers and artists creating interesting things.
+I am part of a ‘permanent’ East Street Arts studio in Leeds with several other potters in my unit and also other visual artists down the corridor, so it’s great to be surrounded by other makers and artists creating interesting things.
+However, it’s a shame that we recently heard from ESA we have 2 months to leave this building as ceramicists.
+The precarity of being a working artist is real and how we’ve been treated is quite jarring.
+I hope to find a new studio and network soon but it’s tricky in this artform.
 I feel part of a community of artists through doing lots of regular markets as well.
 Being part of a network is intrinsic to my inspiration, as opposed to working purely in isolation.

 I create to bring ideas into form, finding nourishment in the making process and sustaining an ancient craft.